 Remember, this is not work, it is your hobby.
 OK, it is work, but it is also your ticket to a summer of fun on the water.
 So, grab your kids and best boating buddies and have them help you get through the spring maintenance checklist while the excitement level is high.

 Did we miss anything?
-Let us know what you do to get your boat ready for summer, especially any tips that will save time effort and get us all enjoying the water sooner.
+Let us know what you do to get your boat ready for summer, especially any tips that will save time and effort and get us all enjoying the water sooner.